alan-turing-institute/dce-community/README.md

 Research communities are an excellent space for fostering collaboration among internal and external stakeholders.
 They bring members with different knowledge perspectives together and strengthen their capacity to work and learn creatively together. **The DCE community aims at growing an open, inclusive, and empowering network of affiliated members around data-centric engineering**	by establishing a “Commonwealth of Talents” which capitalises on research strengths from across the Turing, and also connect further into data science and engineering communities in the UK and overseas.

+We hope to build a well-connected community that will create a conducive environment, that enables the transfer and exchange of knowledge, encourages contributions, and builds and demonstrates proof points.

 🎯Background
 ---
 DCE wants to develop standards, grow communities and nurture researchers' interest in translation research.
 DCE community crosses disciplines, sectors, and geographies, and we want it to be as  inclusive as possible.
 We want to expand our community so that we continue to attract the best researchers from across the UK, foster national and international collaboration.
 Reassessing how we work with universities to ensure we maximise on the UK’s full potential will be a cornerstone of this effort.